PabitraBhandari/2143-OOP-Bhandari/Assigments/06-P02/README.md

 ## Instructions:
-The code is runable using g++ command and the file name, including both files.
+The code is executable using g++ command and the file name, including both files.